3angleTech/rails-api/README.md

 ### Generate migration
-Choose a comprehensible name to migration name.
+Choose a comprehensible name for the migration's name.
 The command below will generate a file in `/db/migrate` with the chosen name as class name.
 ```
 rails generate migration AddXColumnToYTable
 ```